xcore/sc_lcd/app_lcd_demo/README.rst

 :keywords: LCD,Screen
 :boards: XA-SK-SCR480

-This simple demonstration of xTIMEcomposer Studio functionality uses the XA-SK-SCR480 Slice Card together with the xSOFTip module_lcd to demonstrate how the module is used to write to an LCD screen.
+This simple demonstration of xTIMEcomposer Studio functionality that uses the XA-SK-SCR480 Slice Card together with the xSOFTip module_lcd to demonstrate how the module is used to write to an LCD screen.